 Blepharoplasty procedures are performed above or below the eye to remove excess skin or fat, tighten the muscles around the eye or reduce puffiness.
-Many patients desire blepharoplasty procedures to rejuvenize their appearance and remove wrinkles and sagging skin around their eyes.
-Other patients require upper blepharoplasty to improve their vision.
+Many patients wish to have surgery on their upper or lower eyelids to rejuvenize their appearance and remove wrinkles and sagging skin around their eyes.
+Other patients require upper eyelid surgery to improve their vision.
 Regardless of the reason for undergoing the surgery, the main question patients tend to ask is regarding the cost of the procedure.
-This blog aims to inform Dallas patients on the average cost of blepharoplasty procedures and how they can finance the surgery.
+This blog aims to inform Dallas patients on the average cost of undergoing the different types of surgical eyelid procedures and how they can finance the surgery.

 - Blepharoplasty Cost